-When you select an object with the Free Transform tool, the object is bounded by eight transformation handles, which you can to scale, stretch, skew, or rotate the selection.
-The hollow white circle in the center of the bounding box is the transformation point, which identifies the origin point around which the transformation will occur.
+When you select an object with the Free Transform tool, the object is bounded by eight transformation handles.
+You can use these handles to scale, stretch, skew, or rotate the selection.
+The hollow white circle in the center of the bounding box is the transformation registration point, which identifies the origin point around which the transformation will occur.